networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ![](screenshot-at-jul-08-11-33-58.png "Adding Leaf Switches to Fabric")

 AFC and the devices will be synchronised.
 The health status will change to a green "healthy" state and each device will be assigned to your designated fabric.
-In this example, the fabric is DC1_F1.

 ![](screenshot-at-jul-08-11-39-52.png "Device & Fabric Status")